Aether CLI

 • First pilots where local paths are not required

-Why Teams Choose Aether First
+Why Teams Choose Aether CLI First

-Aether matters because it gives customers a way into AetherFS that feels practical on day one.
+Aether CLI matters because it gives customers a way into AetherFS that feels practical on day one.
 They can keep local tools, shrink the worker box, and still move the workspace itself into the hosted service.

 No toolchain rewrite on day one